Medically reviewed by Drugs.com. Last updated on Apr 21, 2022.

 Dosages used in delayed puberty generally are in the lower ranges of those given above, and are for limited duration, for example, 4 to 6 months.

-Women with metastatic breast carcinoma must be followed closely because androgen therapy occasionally appears to accelerate the disease.
+Females: Women with metastatic breast carcinoma must be followed closely because androgen therapy occasionally appears to accelerate the disease.
 Thus, many experts prefer to use the shorter acting androgen preparations rather than those with prolonged activity for treating breast carcinoma particularly during the early stages of androgen therapy.

 How is Methitest Supplied